Chevron (NYSE:CVX) Coverage Initiated at Mizuho

-Equities researchers at Mizuho started coverage on shares of Chevron (NYSE:CVX) in a research report issued to clients and investors on Tuesday.
-The firm set a “buy” rating and a $107.00 price target on the oil and gas company’s stock.
-Mizuho’s price objective would suggest a potential upside of 11.66% from the company’s current price.
+Mizuho assumed coverage on shares of Chevron (NYSE:CVX) in a research note released on Tuesday, FinViz reports.
+The brokerage issued a buy rating and a $107.00 target price on the oil and gas company’s stock.

-Other equities analysts also recently issued research reports about the company.
-Bank of America raised Chevron from a “neutral” rating to a “buy” rating and set a $96.00 target price on the stock in a research report on Monday, September 28th.
-Zacks Investment Research raised Chevron from a “sell” rating to a “hold” rating and set a $95.00 target price on the stock in a research report on Tuesday, December 15th.
-Royal Bank of Canada reissued a “sector perform” rating and set a $95.00 target price on shares of Chevron in a research report on Tuesday, November 17th.
-Credit Suisse Group reaffirmed an “outperform” rating and set a $97.00 target price on shares of Chevron in a research note on Tuesday, October 20th.
-Finally, Smith Barney Citigroup raised their price target on Chevron from $69.00 to $90.00 in a research note on Wednesday, December 9th.
-Nine analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus target price of $104.12.
+Other analysts have also recently issued reports about the company.
+HSBC raised Chevron from a hold rating to a buy rating and upped their target price for the company from $103.00 to $105.00 in a research report on Thursday.
+Truist increased their price target on shares of Chevron in a research note on Monday, January 4th.
+Royal Bank of Canada reissued a sector perform rating and set a $95.00 price objective on shares of Chevron in a research report on Tuesday, November 17th.
+MKM Partners initiated coverage on shares of Chevron in a research note on Thursday, September 24th.
+They issued a buy rating and a $121.00 price objective on the stock.
+Finally, Scotiabank lowered shares of Chevron from a sector outperform rating to a sector perform rating and set a $95.00 price objective on the stock. in a research note on Wednesday, September 23rd.
+Nine analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
+Chevron presently has an average rating of Buy and a consensus price target of $104.12.

-A number of institutional investors have recently made changes to their positions in the business.
-Demars Financial Group LLC purchased a new position in Chevron in the second quarter worth $32,000.
-BNC Wealth Management LLC purchased a new stake in Chevron in the third quarter valued at about $33,000.
-Kathmere Capital Management LLC purchased a new stake in Chevron in the third quarter valued at about $33,000.
-Evolution Wealth Advisors LLC boosted its holdings in Chevron by 136.4% in the third quarter.
-Evolution Wealth Advisors LLC now owns 636 shares of the oil and gas company’s stock worth $46,000 after acquiring an additional 367 shares in the last quarter.
-Finally, Toth Financial Advisory Corp grew its stake in shares of Chevron by 36.0% during the third quarter.
-Toth Financial Advisory Corp now owns 756 shares of the oil and gas company’s stock worth $54,000 after acquiring an additional 200 shares during the last quarter.
-Institutional investors and hedge funds own 62.27% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in CVX.
+United Bank boosted its stake in Chevron by 23.2% during the 2nd quarter.
+United Bank now owns 17,570 shares of the oil and gas company’s stock valued at $1,568,000 after purchasing an additional 3,312 shares during the period.
+AQR Capital Management LLC increased its position in Chevron by 2.2% in the 2nd quarter.
+AQR Capital Management LLC now owns 294,456 shares of the oil and gas company’s stock valued at $25,521,000 after acquiring an additional 6,465 shares during the period.
+WFA of San Diego LLC acquired a new stake in Chevron in the 2nd quarter valued at approximately $412,000.
+Neuberger Berman Group LLC grew its stake in shares of Chevron by 78.2% in the second quarter.
+Neuberger Berman Group LLC now owns 1,054,551 shares of the oil and gas company’s stock worth $94,041,000 after purchasing an additional 462,607 shares in the last quarter.
+Finally, Schonfeld Strategic Advisors LLC grew its position in Chevron by 115.6% in the 2nd quarter.
+Schonfeld Strategic Advisors LLC now owns 51,362 shares of the oil and gas company’s stock valued at $4,583,000 after buying an additional 27,537 shares in the last quarter.
+Hedge funds and other institutional investors own 62.27% of the company’s stock.

 Chevron Company Profile